RogerXLera/DegreePlanning/README.md

 Degree Planning
 ===================
-This repository contains the implementation of the algorithms and data of the experimental section of the paper "Computing Job-Tailored Degree Plans Towards the Acquisition of Professional Skills" by Roger X. Lera-Leri, Filippo Bistaffa, Tomas Trescak, and Juan A. Rodríguez-Aguilar submitted to Computers & Operations Research, 2024.
+This repository contains the implementation of the algorithms and data of the experimental section of the paper "Computing Job-Tailored Degree Plans Towards the Acquisition of Professional Skills" by Roger X. Lera-Leri, Filippo Bistaffa, Tomas Trescak, and Juan A. Rodríguez-Aguilar, 2024.

 Dependencies
 ----------